xdayaan/DevAssist-IDE/README.md

-# CodePilot AI — JavaFX Intelligent Code Editor
+# DevAssist-IDE — JavaFX Intelligent Code Editor

-CodePilot AI is a modern desktop code editor built with JavaFX, designed to provide a lightweight IDE-like experience with intelligent assistance powered by the Gemini API.
+DevAssist-IDE is a modern desktop code editor built with JavaFX, designed to provide a lightweight IDE-like experience with intelligent assistance powered by the Gemini API.
 This project demonstrates desktop UI engineering, file handling, syntax highlighting, and AI integration for developer productivity.

 ---